-A risk factor is something that affects your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease like cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking, can be changed; others, like a person’s age or family history, can’t.
+Some risk factors, like smoking, can be changed.
+Others, like a person’s age or family history, can’t.

-But risk factors don’t tell us everything.
-Having a risk factor, or even many risk factors, does not mean that you will get the disease.
+But having a risk factor, or even many risk factors, does not mean that you will get the disease.
 And many people who get the disease may have few or no known risk factors.
-Even if a person with non-Hodgkin lymphoma has a risk factor, it’s often very hard to know how much that risk factor may have contributed that person developing lymphoma.

-Researchers have found several factors that may affect a person’s chance of getting non-Hodgkin lymphoma.
+Researchers have found several factors that can affect a person’s chance of getting non-Hodgkin lymphoma (NHL).
 There are many types of lymphoma, and some of these factors have been linked only to certain types.